emmyclau/CarND-Advanced-Lane-Lines/README.md

 ### Steps to complete this project are the following:
 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 2. Apply a distortion correction to raw images.
+3. Find a perspective transform matrix to create the birds-eye view of the road
-3. Use color transforms, gradients, etc., to create a thresholded binary image.
+4. Use color transforms, gradients, etc., to create a thresholded binary image.
-4. Apply a perspective transform to rectify binary image ("birds-eye view").
+5. Apply a perspective transform to rectify binary image ("birds-eye view").
-5. Detect lane pixels and fit to find the lane boundary.
+6. Detect lane pixels and fit to find the lane boundary.
-6. Determine the curvature of the lane and vehicle position with respect to center.
+7. Determine the curvature of the lane and vehicle position with respect to center.
-7. Warp the detected lane boundaries back onto the original image.
+8. Warp the detected lane boundaries back onto the original image.
-8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+9. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 #### Step 1: Computer the camera calibration matrix and distortion coefficients given a set of chessboard images